ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 This enables you to include Continues Integration (CI) and continuous deployment (CD) capabilities and many other features directly in your repository.

-Here is a brief glossary of terms:
+Here is a brief glossary of terms (for more see [Core concepts for GitHub Actions](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions)):

 #### Actions